PhenoApps/Field-Book/docs/source/traits.rst

 Creating a Trait
 ----------------
 Traits can be created by pressing the large Add icon (|add|) at the bottom right of the screen, or the same icon in the toolbar.
-Each trait has a custom creation menu that indicates which fields are required.
-Traits cannot share the same name.
+For each format, the creation screen adjusts to indicate which fields are required.
+Trait names must be unique.

 Managing Traits
 ---------------

 Once created, traits can be manipulated on the trait screen using the following features:

-  * The stacked line icon on the far left of each trait line can pressed and held to drag and drop the trait and create a new trait ordering.
+  * Traits can be reordered by pressing and dragging the stacked line icon on the far left of each trait line.
-  * The menu icon on each trait line opens a menu where the trait can be copied, edited, or deleted.
+  * Traits can be copied, edited, or deleted using the menu on each trait line.
-  * The checkbox can be checked to make a trait active, or unchecked to prevent it from showing up on the :doc:`collect` (|collect|) screen.
+  * Traits can be disabled from collection using the checkbox which will prevent them from showing up on the :doc:`collect` (|collect|) screen.

 .. figure:: /_static/images/traits/traits_sort_framed.png
    :width: 40%